nishithjain/Design_TicTacToe/README.txt

 # TicTacToe - C++ Implementation

 ## Overview
 This is a C++ implementation of the classic TicTacToe game.
-The project is organized into different modules such as `core`, `exceptions`, `factory`, and `strategy`, following best practices in design and architecture.
+The project is organized into modules such as `core`, `exceptions`, `factory`, and `strategy`, following best practices in design and architecture.
 The game allows multiple players and includes custom exception handling for game-related errors like invalid board dimensions or duplicate player symbols.

 ## Project Structure
 The project is organized as follows: